Azerbaijani manat

 The manat (ISO code: AZN; sign: ₼; abbreviation: m) is the currency of Azerbaijan.
 It is subdivided into 100 gapiks.

-The first iteration of the currency happened in the times of the Azerbaijan Democratic Republic and its successor, the Azerbaijan Soviet Socialist Republic, with the issues happening in 1919–1923.
+The first iteration of the currency emerged in the Azerbaijan Democratic Republic and its successor, the Azerbaijan Soviet Socialist Republic, with the issues happening in 1919–1923.
 The currency underwent hyperinflation, and was eventually substituted by the Transcaucasian ruble, which, in its turn, was converted to the Soviet ruble.
-In Soviet times, the common currency of the USSR was known as manat in the Azeri language.

 When Azerbaijan gained independence from the Soviet Union, it substituted the Soviet ruble with the manat, which also went through a period of high inflation in the first years, rendering the coinage obsolete.
-The current manat in circulation exists since the denomination in 2006, when 5,000 old manat (AZM) were substituted with the new currency.
+The current manat in circulation has existed since the redenomination in 2006, when old manats (AZM) were substituted with lower face values and new design.
 The currency has mostly been pegged to the US dollar, at what is now the rate of ₼1.70 to US$1.